English Editing for Chinese Academic Journal Articles: A Guide for Researchers

 Academic editing

 Academic editing addresses the full range of language problems that affect a research manuscript: article errors throughout, tense inconsistency across sections, subject-verb agreement, plural marker omission, sentence structure problems at the paragraph level, word choice, and the specific section-by-section conventions that English academic journals expect.
-It is the right service when a manuscript was written primarily in English, either by a researcher with strong English ability or after significant revision of a translated draft, and needs comprehensive language improvement before submission.
+It's the right service when a manuscript was written primarily in English, either by a researcher with strong English ability or after significant revision of a translated draft, and needs comprehensive language improvement before submission.

 A professional academic editor working on a Chinese researcher's manuscript reads with attention to the specific Mandarin-English interference patterns described above.
 They address article errors systematically throughout the full document in a single review pass.
 They apply the correct tense conventions by section.
 They identify topic-comment sentences and restructure them to lead with the scientific point.
 They review the conclusion section to ensure that findings are stated clearly without overclaiming or excessive qualification.
 The result is a manuscript that reads as if it were written in English by a fluent academic writer in the relevant field.